 ANZCCART 2017: Maintaining Social License in a Changing World

-The New Zealand Committee of ANZCART has great pleasure in inviting you to the 2017 ANZCCART conference which will be held in Queenstown, New Zealand, and run from Saturday 2nd September to Monday 4th September, as part of Queenstown Research Week.
+The 2017 ANZCCART conference was held in Queenstown, New Zealand, and ran from Saturday 2nd September to Monday 4th September, as part of Queenstown Research Week.

-We will have an exciting line-up of speakers covering a wide range of topics from hearing about addressing social license in different contexts, to advances in replacement, reduction and refinement technologies, lessons from animal ethics committee front lines, and animal handling.
-We will also celebrate winners of the AEC member of the year, animal care technician award, and the student essay competition.
+There was an exciting line-up of speakers covering a wide range of topics from hearing about addressing social license in different contexts, to advances in replacement, reduction and refinement technologies, lessons from animal ethics committee front lines, and animal handling.
+The conference also celebrated winners of the AEC member of the year and animal care technician award.

 ANZCCART supports a policy of speaker diversity.